Lower back pain is a severe mood dampener and can lessen your productivity. How do you fix it then without any side effects?

 The pain occurs due to muscle tear, a disc problem, or sprained ligaments.
 Other conditions like fibromyalgia, osteoporosis, osteoarthritis, spinal stenosis, and ankylosing spondylitis also cause lower back pain.

-Pregnancy is another cause because of the extra body weight and compression of the spinal nerves.
-Obese people also suffer from lower back ache because the extra weight in their body causes strain in the disc and the muscles of the back.
+Pregnancy is another cause because of the extra body weight and potential compression of the spinal nerves.
+Obesity can increase pressure on the spine and cause strain in the disc and the muscles of the back.

 Let’s find out how yoga is helpful in relieving lower back pain.